apache/fluo-recipes/docs/cfm.md

 ```

-Assume the following observer is triggered when a documents contents are updated.
+Assume the following observer is triggered when a documents is updated.
 It examines new
 and old document content and determines changes in word counts.
 These changes are pushed to a
 collision free map.